 Jason Earley serves on Hare Wynn’s Complex Litigation Team and devotes his practice to protecting consumers and small businesses harmed by corporate fraud and wrongdoing.

 Jason’s career highlights include representing over 300,000 American corn farmers as part of the leadership team appointed by a federal court In re Syngenta AG MIR162 Corn Litigation.
-Jason and a team of lawyers assembled from around the country brought a nationwide class action against Syngenta releasing a genetically modified corn seed that shut down American corn exports to China.
+Jason and a team of lawyers assembled from around the country brought nationwide class action against Syngenta releasing a genetically modified corn seed that shut down American corn exports to China.
 Jason served on the trial team which obtained a $217,700,000 jury verdict against Syngenta on behalf of 10,000 Kansas corn farmers – the 10th largest jury verdict in the United States in 2017.
-The historic verdict resulted in a $1.51 billion global settlement for American’s corn farmers and stands as the largest recovery in agricultural litigation in the history of the United States.
+The historic verdict resulted in a $1.51 billion global settlement for American’s corn farmers and stands as the largest recovery in an agricultural litigation in the history of the United States.

 Before moving to Hare Wynn’s home office in Birmingham in 2018 to devote his practice to complex litigation, Jason served as the managing partner of the firm’s Little Rock office and handled cases ranging from personal injury, to environmental contamination, to contract disputes, and recovered millions on behalf of his clients.
 He has been featured as a top trial lawyer by publications such as Super Lawyers, Best Lawyers, and the National Trial Lawyers.